TheAlan404/Netherite.Nbt/README.txt

 - Added more constraint checks to tag loading, modification, and saving.
 - Replaced getter/setter methods with properties, wherever possible.
 - Expanded unit test coverage.
+- Fully documented everything.

+Queries have been removed from the library.

 README for LibNbt v0.2.0 preserved below: